npuchenbowen/MLF_Project/Project report.md

 As the normal transaction time distribution diagram shows, between there is a high-frequency period of credit card consumption during 9 am and 11 pm every day.
 As the time distribution of fraudulent transactions show, the highest number of credit card swiping transactions reached 43 at 11 am on the first day, followed by second number at 2 am, indicating that credit card thieves did not want to attract the attention of credit card owners and prefer to choose the time when the credit card owner sleeps or the frequency of consumption is high.
 ![](http://m.qpic.cn/psc?/V11zaUPV24qAQK/yCLjTthScCcjc0qcPSGYBpHjFeOfW8W*8S92X1tuU4CoxUe05sMBPTUVvCWDzfmMvPsEww.CBdV0ZhseIB8Mn1VmItEZKd42cEps5h8PNt8!/b&bo=DQX1AgAAAAARF98!&rf=viewer_4&t=5)
-<center>Distribution of transaction time of credit card swiping sample</center>
+(Distribution of transaction time of credit card swiping sample)